 What You Need to Know About Small Business Saturday

 In case you don’t know, Small Business Saturday occurs the day after Black Friday.
 This is the weekend that officially kicks off the holiday shopping season, and you’ll want to ensure that your business gets some of the increased shopping dollars flooding the market.
 Small Business Saturday was created by American Express in 2010 to help small businesses during the recession.
 In 2019, consumers hit a record with an estimated spend of $19.6 billion on Small Business Saturday.

 How to Be Successful on Small Business Saturday

 In the consumer space, many people are seeking out opportunities to shop small and give their dollars to a local business owner rather than a big box store.
 But how do you achieve successful results by participating in Small Business Saturday?

 Sandwiched in between Black Friday and Cyber Monday, it’s easy for small business owners to feel like they need to be on the same level as large retailers.
 In reality, the best thing small business owners can do is be true to themselves and their business.
-The numbers have shown people want to shop small, and while they also shop big, they appreciate the uniqueness small business owner’s offer.
-One thing that is crucial when competing against big retailers, is to make yourself known.
-The American Express Small Business Saturday website offers all kinds of resources to help your business stand out.
-From window stickers, to website and social media images, they make it easy for small business owners to advertise that they are participating in Small Business Saturday.
+The numbers have shown people want to shop small, and while they also shop big, they appreciate the uniqueness that small business owner’s offer.
+Some ways that you can consider celebrating Small Business Saturday are: